Oneonta Gorge Hike, Oregon

 He managed to navigate through the logs and get the pictures he wanted.
 We both wouldn't have been able to cross the chest deep pond of freezing water that was ahead.
 Though wading through the water is considered a fairly easy part of the hike compared to the logjam, the water levels and temperatures change depending on the season and the amount of snow melt.

-We weren't adventurous enough to witness the ultimate prize.
-Anyway, it was totally worth the trip.
+We weren't adventurous enough to witness the ultimate prize, it was still totally worth the trip.
 At least we got to witness the beautiful mossy green scenery and the mighty logjam.